DDDEastMidlandsLimited/dddem-blog/site/collections/_posts/2023-03-13-what-to-know-when-submitting.md

 It does also mean that the competition to speak is reduced a bit as due to lack to T&E funding the conference tends to have less international submissions.

 We are making efforts to encourage speakers for all experiences and backgrounds locally to submit and hope to still have a diverse range of speakers submit.

+##  What about visas for international speakers?

+No we don't.
+We don't have any support for international speakers.

 ##  Lengths of talks.